hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   only enable usage of the feature.
 Consul will automatically initialize a new CA and set of certificates.
 Additional Connect settings can be configured by setting the `server.extraConfig` value.

-  - <a name="v-server-datacenter" href="#v-server-datacenter">`datacenter`</a> (`string: "dc1"`) -
-  The name of the datacenter that the server cluster should register as.
-  This must not be changed once the server is bootstrapped and running, since Consul doesn't yet support an automatic way to change this value.

   - <a name="v-server-disruptionbudget" href="#v-server-disruptionbudget">`disruptionBudget`</a> -
   This configures the